LafeLabs/PostCapitalistIndustry/capitalism.md

 # II.
 What is Capitalism?

-grab all the articles on this, sort them, boil them down, keep it focused.

 What is Capitalism?

 What is capitalism?
 This is something that critics of it weirdly avoid a lot of the time.
 If you look up various definitions, it generally goes something like this: "Capitalism is the economic system in which the means of production are privately owned."
 I hate this definition.

-* mining
-* military
-* monotheism
-* misery

 What this definition implies is that the opposite of capitalism is someone other than "the private owners" or "the capitalists" owning the "means of production", and "economics" being based on something other than private capital.
 I put all these things in scare quotes because I see them all as subtle weapons to inject hidden ideology into peoples minds by the very wording of the definition.
 First of all, the anarchist rejection of capitalism rejects ownership of minerals, land, and machines.
 So any definition that talks about "who owns what" should already be rejected by the anarchist, and we have already ceded a major point by allowing this definition to stand at all unexamined.
 Capitalism is a system in which some people, called "owners", claim to have power over certain things which they claim the right to carry out by force if needed.
 Capitalism is a system in which a military state exists which both feeds of the system of privately owned extraction and enforces the power structure that governs it.